jlriddell12/lamsdell_problem_1/README.md

     Once that is done for each column, all the 2s in the matrix need to be replaced by -1.

-  The resulting outputs will be, for each matrix:
+  The resulting outputs will be, a .csv file for each matrix:
-  * the sum of each score by row
+  * weighted average (mean) column for each matrix
-  * weighted average for each row score (=row sum/20)
+  * mean per group (5 groups)
-  * clade score (mean of all species) for each group.
+  * Grand mean- clade score for all (score/54)

 #### GETTING STARTED
   To begin it is necessary to download the Lamsdell's file matrices into your working directory.
 For the first part of this exercise we used only  Matrices 461-470.xlsx.